Updated on April 27, 2023

 While directing Doris Day and Jimmy Stewart in The Man Who Knew Too Much at La Mamounia, Alfred Hitchcock, the King of Thrillers, was inspired to make the movie The Birds.
 Judging from the way a flock of fine, feathered friends eyeballed me from orange trees while I had lunch on the terrace, I understand why.

-Winston Churchill loved painting there and, as Con Coughlin reported in The Telegraph, invited President FDR to meet him there where they made history.
+Winston Churchill said Marrakesh was “the Paris of the Sahara” and “the most beautiful place on earth.”
+He loved painting at La Mamounia.
+Con Coughlin reported in The Telegraph, that Churchill invited President FDR to meet him there where they made history.

 We are art, spun from the hand of the Creator.
 Made in His image, we get pleasure from creating, too.
 I learned at home in Tennessee that sometimes writers need to close their laptops and go find pretty.
 I found inspiration then in paintings hanging on the Frist Center walls, in light reflected off Old Hickory Lake, and in woods surrounding a Monteagle B and B. I now live in Marrakesh where beauty energizes me on a grand scale.
 No hotel I’ve seen thus far compares to this.

 5 thoughts on “La Mamounia’s Love Affair With Artists for 100 Years”

 Not sure why I am not getting this; however, Sue was kind to forward and I loved seeing the beauty.
 Enjoy every moment and know many are thinking of you and praying.
 We are about to start up Discernment for the spring (?) session.